-The election deadline will be [ ], although this may change if agreed to by PNC and Sterling.
+The election deadline will be March 25, 2008, although this may change if agreed to by PNC and Sterling.
 If PNC and Sterling agree to change the election deadline, PNC and Sterling will issue a press release announcing the change.
 If you fail to submit a properly completed and signed form of election, together with your stock certificates (or a properly completed notice of guarantee), by the election deadline, you will be deemed not to have made an election.
-As a non-electing holder, you will be paid and in pNC common stock, or in part cash and in part PNC common stock, depending on the remaining pool of cash and PNC common stock available for paying merger consideration after honoring the cash elections and stock elections that other shareholders have made, and without regard to your preference.
+As a non-electing holder, you will be paid merger consideration in an amount per share that is equivalent in value to the amount paid per share to holders making elections, but you may be paid all in cash, all in PNC common stock, or in part cash and in part PNC common stock, depending on the remaining pool of cash and PNC common stock available for paying merger consideration after honoring the cash elections and stock elections that other shareholders have made, and without regard to your preference.